AdobeDocs/commerce-operations.en/help/release/release-notes/security/2-4-5-patches.md

 {{$include /help/_includes/security-patch-release-notes-intro.md}}

+## Adobe Commerce 2.4.5-p8

+The Adobe Commerce 2.4.5-p7 security release provides security bug fixes for vulnerabilities that have been identified in previous releases.

+For the latest information about the security bug fixes, see <!--[Adobe Security Bulletin TBD](https://helpx.adobe.com/security/products/magento/TBD.html)-->.

+### Platform upgrades

+* **MariaDB 10.5 support**.
+This patch release introduces compatibility with MariaDB version 10.5.
+Adobe Commerce is still compatible with MariaDB version 10.4, but Adobe recommends using Adobe Commerce 2.4.5-p8 and all upcoming 2.4.5 security-only patch releases only with MariaDB version 10.5 because MariaDB 10.4 maintenance ends on June 18, 2024. <!--AC-11530-->

 ## Adobe Commerce 2.4.5-p7

 The Adobe Commerce 2.4.5-p7 security release provides security bug fixes for vulnerabilities that have been identified in previous releases.